ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm904.md

 - **D15** : Digital I/O.
 - **VCC(+)** : +voltage of the board.
 There are 2 VCC(+) pins.
 Connected to the + terminal of the battery socket.
 - **GND(-)** :-voltage of the board.
 There are 2 GND(-) pins.
 Connected to the + terminal of the battery socket.
 - **TTL** : DYNAMIXEL TTL Bus’s Data line.
-Used to communicate with 3-pin TTL DYNAMIXELs.
+Used to communicate with 3-pin TTL DYNAMIXEL's.
 - **D** : Relevant to DYNAMIXEL TTL Bus and used to select TX, RX.
 - **X** : DYNAMIXEL TTL Bus’s TX pin.
 - **L** : DYNAMIXEL TTL Bus’s RX pin.